waynesutton/todohosted/README.md

    Clerk handles user authentication.
 The admin dashboard allows moderators to manage content.

 7. **Deployment:**
-   The application uses Convex Cloud for the backend, Netlify for hosting, and integrates with OpenAI's API for AI features.
+   The application uses Convex Cloud for the backend, Netlify for hosting, and integrates with OpenAI's API for AI features

 ## Open Source